Strong CP problem, theta term and QCD topological properties: theta -dependence and the strong CP problem

 its gauge invariant four-divergence (usually called topological charge density)

 and its integral on a fixed time surface

-Using the four dimensional divergence theorem and assuming the spatial components of the Chern-Simons current to be trivial at spatial infinity (e.~g. due to some fixed boundary conditions) we have
+Using the four-dimensional divergence theorem and assuming the spatial components of the Chern--Simons current to be trivial at spatial infinity (e.~g. due to some fixed boundary conditions) we have

 moreover under the gauge transformation $\mathbf{A}\to \textbf{A}^{\Omega}$ it is possible to check by direct computation \cite{Jackiw85} that $W(\mathbf{A})$ transforms as follows

 We can now repeat almost verbatim Eq.~\eqref{eq:qm_fixtheta}: